brianhoole/tasteofmanoa.github.io/index.md

 ![](doc/your-feed-page.PNG)

 ## Search for vendors and Look at their page
 Search for vendors by taste/acceptance of certain payments and visit their page to see the whole menu.
 The menu can also be sorted if individuals wish to only see certain food items.
+However, sorting has not yet been implemented due to vendor collections not working at this present time.
 ![](doc/vendor-search-page.PNG)
 ![](doc/vendor-profile-page.PNG)